aws-ia/cfn-abi-crowdstrike-fcs/guide/content/how-it-works.md

 1. IAM Roles in each account to provide permissions to push images to CrowdStrike Falcon.
 2. Lambda function in each account to register ECR Registries with Registry Connection service.

+**Note:** This will connect registries in each AWS Account of the org, for each region.

 **Next:** Choose [Architecture](/architecture/index.html).